 BPA, a chemical commonly found in plastics and food packaging, has been linked to health issues.

 To minimize BPA exposure, opt for BPA-free products and avoid microwaving food in plastic containers.
 Choose glass or stainless steel containers for food and beverages.
-When possible, also limit consumption of canned foods, which can contain BPA in the lining.
+When possible, also limit the consumption of canned foods, which can contain BPA in the lining.

 Lack of exercise: